IRISES BOOK CLUB

 “A welcome anthology, in prose and verse, of women’s writings on climate change….
 A well-curated collection with many ideas for ways large and small to save the planet.” – Kirkus Reviews

-next activity details
+next MEETING details

 Book: Braiding Sweetgrass by Robin Wall Kimmerer